 Most folks perch themselves of the sea wall lining Kailua Bay along the Kailua Pier.
 You need to arrive early to get a spot on the sea-wall which, gets pretty crowded, 3-deep on a 4′ section of the wall as the race start approaches.

 You’ll know the race is starting as more and more folks , many family and friends of age group athletes, start piling up on the wall.
 This is why watching the swim start is the least spectator friendly part of the race.
-Primarily because its an in-water start about 50 yards from the pier .
+Primarily because its an in-water start about 50 yards from the pier and everyone looks similar.

-If you want to watch from the wall , you need to get there EARLY (at least by 5am) and sit and reserve a spot, even then you’ll just see the back of the swimmers, it’s virtually impossible to spot a particular athlete unless you coordinate ahead of time for them to line up next to a bouy or something.
-But nonetheless with all the helicopters buzzing overhead and the excitement of the crowd you’ll be able to soak in the start.
+If you want to watch from the wall , you need to get there EARLY (at least by 5:30am) and sit and reserve a spot, even then you’ll just see the back of the swimmers.

 The age group mass start doesn’t look as impressive from the back, as it does from overhead as you typically see in the NBC footage.
 All you see is a big foam wave during first few seconds, then everyone starts to spread out.

-Once the race is under way , you can also watch the pro race unfold on the big Jumbo-tron, positioned behind the finish line.
-So while you can’t see the entire 2.4 mile course you can catch the progress of the race just watching the screen near the finish, as well as listen to the announcer update you on the progress, or just grab you mobile and watch the same stream via Ironman.com/live site.
+Once the race is under way , you can also watch the pro race unfold on the big Jumbo-tron, positioned behind and above the finish line.
+So while you can’t see the entire 2.4 mile course you can catch the progress of the race just watching the screen near the finish, as well as listen to the announcer update you on the progress, or just grab your mobile phone and watch the same stream via Ironman.com/live site.

 Bike Course (pro men usually leave T1 about 7:20a)